deNBI/cloud-user-docs/wiki/registration.md

 ![de.NBI Registration](img/denbi_registration.png)

+The data in the input-field should match with the data you have entered during the Elixir registration process.
-Finally you are after submitting the form a member of the de.NBI Cloud:
+After submitting the form you are finally a member of the de.NBI Cloud:

 ![de.NBI Registration Success](img/denbi_successful_registration.png)